Partygate: Police investigation

 Also covered was what times someone attended an event and how many others were present.

 Gray made her interview notes with staff available to those sent questionnaires by the police.

-On 21 March 2022, the police announced that they had sent out more than 100 questionnaires and that they had additionally started to interview witnesses.
+On 21 March 2022, the police announced that they had sent out more than 100 questionnaires and had started to interview witnesses.

 On 21 April 2022, it was reported that the police would not provide any further updates on their investigation until after 5 May.
 This was because local elections were due on that date and guidance from the National Police Chiefs' Council to avoid communications that might influence the outcome of elections.
 On 23 April 2022, however, it was announced that further FPNs had been issued to some of those who had attended the drinks party in the Downing Street garden in May 2020.
-Johnson had not been amongst those receiving one.
+Johnson was not among those receiving one.
 More questionnaires were sent out in early May 2022.

-On 19 May 2022, the police said that they had completed their investigations, with the police concluding that offences were committed on 8 different dates.
+On 19 May 2022, the police said that they had completed their investigations and concluded that offences were committed on 8 dates.
 The investigation involved 12 detectives, 345 documents (including emails, door logs, diary entries and witness statements), 510 photographs or CCTV images, and 204 questionnaires.
-The cost of the enquiry was given as £460,000.
+The cost of the enquiry was £460,000.